Rachel-Tookey/GIFeels/README.md

 <br>

-> :bulb: **Tip:** In a rush?
-Run the app without Google OAuth and skip step 3 in the set-up below.
+> :bulb: **In a rush?** Run the app without Google OAuth and skip step 3 in the set-up below.
 > You will need to change app.run on [run.py](/run.py) to `app.run(debug=True), host='0.0.0.0', port=5500)`.
 Please note certain endpoints related to OAuth will not function correctly.